LiaScript/liascript.github.com/content/english/blog/031_we-are-developers-22.md

     - André Dietrich
 image: "/images/post/wearedev22.png"
 categories:
-    - Conference
-    - Talk
+    - News
 tags:
+    - OER
-    - LiaScript
+    - Code
-    - Coding
+    - Video
-    - YouTube
+    - Education
 description: "In this talk, we will present LiaScript, a Markdown-based DSL that is intended to be used for developing online courses, that look like screen-cast with various interactive elements."
 ---